cabo/cbor-numbers/draft-bormann-cbor-numbers.md

   only recently has been standardized as part of std::strong_order in C++20 {{Cplusplus20}}.)

-Not all platforms that can use IEEE 754 do provide all these kinds, e.g., Erlang only provides finite floating-point numbers.
+Not all platforms that can use IEEE 754 do provide all these sets (or all elements of all sets), e.g.,
+Erlang only provides finite floating-point numbers.
 Platforms that do provide them widely vary in the way they provide access to non-finite numbers and NaNs beyond the floating point operations given above.
-Usually there is an operation such as `isnan()` in C, which is needed as comparison to a NaN always yields inequality.
+Usually there is an operation such as `isnan()` in C, which is needed as comparison of any floating point value (including NaNs) to a NaN always yields inequality.

 ### Protocol Design Considerations

+CBOR does not attempt to invent a new floating point architecture, but adopts the architecture defined in {{IEEE754}} in a whole-sale fashion.

 CBOR supports the interchange of all kinds of IEEE 754 data items, including non-finite numbers and non-numbers (NaNs).

 For an application developer that is already using IEEE 754 floating point, there is little additional consideration required:
 Both infinities and NaN are widely supported in IEEE-754 hardware and